Driven-dissipative quantum battery with nonequilibrium reservoirs: Model and master equation

 \section{Model and master equation}

-As schematically shown in Fig.~\ref{scheme}, the quantum battery system under our consideration is composed of a charger and a battery, which are both considered as two-level systems.
-The charger is driven by a classical field, the charger and the battery are coupled to their individual reservoirs following either bosonic or fermionic statistics.
-In the rotating frame with respective to the frequency $\omega_d$ of the driving field, the Hamiltonian of the whole system including reservoirs reads $H=H_s+H_B+V$.
-Here, the Hamiltonian for the charger-battery system is~\cite{DF2019i} ($\hbar=k_B=1$ in what follows)
+As schematically illustrated in Fig.~\ref{scheme}, the quantum battery system under consideration consists of a charger and a battery, both modeled as two-level systems.
+The charger is driven by a classical field, and both the charger and the battery are coupled to their respective reservoirs, which obey fermionic statistics.
+In the rotating frame with respect to the driving field frequency $\omega_d$, the Hamiltonian of the entire system, including the reservoirs, is given by $H=H_s+H_B+V$.